About Pacific Airlift, Inc.

 From the late 1960’s to the early 1990’s all the flying was done three to four times a year with a DC-8 Charter to Honolulu and Hilo from Oakland, California.
 Since the early 1990’s, the operation now utilizes the daily service of a 747 aircraft between Los Angeles, California to Honolulu, Hawaii.
-Horses are flown once a month with no more than nine (9) head per shipment either direction, and are accompanied by our experienced Veterinarian and Livestock Handlers.
+Horses are flown twice a month with no more than twelve (12) head per shipment either direction, and are accompanied by our experienced Veterinarian and Livestock Handlers.
 Cattle are flown to and from Hawaii on an as needed basis.

 Cost of shipping cattle by air might seem somewhat higher than by surface, however, if the factors of time in transit, shrink, and injury are inserted into the equation, flying cattle from Hawaii is very competitive with ocean rates.

 In the 50 plus years the people of Pacific Airlift, Inc. have been involved with the Hawaii ranching and horse industries, they have made many friends and many good relationships.
 We look forward to making more friends and customers in the Twenty-First Century.